 Leadership Training and Development Program

 Opportunities for leadership training and development are available to students through Student Affairs.
 Opportunities include workshops, retreats, conferences and individual consultation, all of which are designed to enhance the leadership skills of students and assist student clubs and organizations in their functioning.
-For more information contact the Student Affairs Office, 215-572-2933 or the Office of Student Engagement at 215-572-4082.
+For more information contact the Student Affairs Office, 215-572-2933 or the Office of Engagement and New Student Programs at 215-572-4082.

 Philadelphia Leadership Educators Network